katerd/hatchet/README.md

 ```

 Hatchet is a text-based data format with features borrowed or ignored from JSON, YAML and XML.
-The format is intended more as a method of storage application data and configuration as opposed to data interchange.
+The format is intended more as a method of storing configuration and textual assets as opposed to data interchange.

 ##Features